-Maurice White, Founder Of Earth, Wind & Fire, Dies At Age 74
+Founder Of Earth, Wind & Fire Dies At 74

 According to the Associated Press, on Thursday, Feb.
 4, Earth, Wind & Fire founder Maurice White died.
 The singer was 74 years old.
 TMZ reports that the soul singer passed away in his sleep Thursday morning and had been battling Parkinson's disease.
 In addition, the publication reports that Parkinson's was what led White to stop touring with the band in 1994.